 In 2011, after joining forces with my business partner Hayley Gorcey, we opened the doors to the first SunLife Organics in Malibu, California with a simple mission: to love, heal and inspire.
 We wanted to share with our friends, neighbors and members of the community an opportunity to experience what I had— to provide access to true nourishment.
 We wanted a place where people could go for organic juices, organic smoothies, organic salads, organic everything really.
 But beyond that, we wanted a place where we could come together and re-connect as a community, away from our iPads, smartphones, and "social networks"; a place to elevate the human spirit and help us get back to basics.
 We wanted to hire kids from the local community and provide a fun, safe and sober environment for them to learn, grow and thrive.

-Every day, we aim to provide the best example we can for operating a business with the well being of people and the planet in mind.
 SunLife Organics isn’t a juice bar.
 It’s an experience fueled by the simple but profound joy of human connection and an unrelenting commitment to quality.
-We hope to see you soon.
+I hope to meet you soon.

-To find out more about Khalil's story, check out his book: I Forgot To Die
+You can read more about Khalil's story in his book: I Forgot To Die